yktoo/yktoo.com/content/blog/posts/0325/index.en.md

     - /en/blog/post/325
 ---

 My latest *Dutch language course* has come to an end.
-It took almost a year to get through, partly due to my {{< a "/series/business" "entrepreneurial" >}} adventures.
+It took almost a year to get through, partly due to my [entrepreneurial](/series/business) adventures.
 I've started the course, at the time paid by my employer ING, in July last year, and kept getting lessons long after leaving ING.

 <!--more-->